Diversity, Equity & Inclusion

 International Women’s Day Initiatives

-The Fujitsu Group uses the occasion of International Women's Day, which falls on March 8 each year, as an opportunity to communicate messages from top management and promote the event outside the company through social media.
-In addition, we use green, the theme color of gender at the Fujitsu Group, to build a sense of unity and cohesion within the group, while accelerating the transformation of corporate culture by holding various events such as webinars and lectures in each region.
-Furthermore, since FY2018, Fujitsu and its domestic Group companies have been hosting lectures by guests from inside and outside Fujitsu, as well as networking events and the like.
+The Fujitsu Group uses the occasion of International Women’s Day, which falls on March 8 each year, as an opportunity to communicate messages from top management and promote the event outside the company through social media.
+In addition, we use green, the theme color of gender at the Fujitsu Group, to build a sense of unity and cohesion within the group, while accelerating the transformation of corporate culture by holding various events such as Webinars and lectures in each region.
+Furthermore, since FY2018, Fujitsu and its domestic Group companies have been hosting lectures and networking events by guests from inside and outside Fujitsu, and other regions have also been implementing events and measures to make this International Women’s Day an important opportunity in the area of gender.

 Initiatives for Health, Disability and Accessibility